hithqd/ReasonBrain/README.md

 ## ⭐ Citation

-If Phantom-Data is helpful, please help to ⭐ the repo.
+If ReasonBrain is helpful, please help to ⭐ the repo.

 If you find this project useful for your research, please consider citing our [paper](https://arxiv.org/abs/2506.18851).